 - Close the registry editor and reboot your PC.

 Now you will no longer see the lock screen.
-But you will still see the log-in screen, where you will need to enter your password to access your Windows 10 PC.
+But you will still see the log-in screen, where you must enter your password to access your Windows 10 PC.

 Group Policy Editor

 - In the Run Prompt, type gpedit.msc and press Enter to open Group Policy Editor.

 - Navigate to Computer Configuration -> Administrative Templates -> Control Panel -> Personalization